Get Involved

 NeuroCamp Teaching Volunteer:

 • RNS NeuroCamp is an initiative of the Rice Neuroscience Society.
-We will be hosting high school students from Houston-area high schools for a 2-day camp (August 6-7, 2022) during the summer to foster interest and awareness in STEM and neuroscience.
+We will be hosting high school students from Houston-area high schools for a 2-day camp (August 6-7, 2026) during the summer to foster interest and awareness in STEM and neuroscience.
 2 volunteers each will be responsible for a group of 6 students in a style similar to O-Week groups.
 Additionally, volunteers will also be responsible for teaching different neuro lesson plans and directing other activities.
-BIOC 129 course credit may be possible for volunteers!
+BIOS course credit may be possible for volunteers!

 General Volunteer Opportunities